SherG/perpetual-elm/exampleSite/content/about.md

 In this environment, small business loans -- already viewed as risky -- were considered unattractive.

-Into this gap stepped innovators and an entire movement known as alternative lending or alternative finance.
+Innovates stepped into the gap and an entire movement known as alternative lending or alternative finance was launched.

 ## What makes us different?